MarcusTorzewski/SpicesRUs/README.md

 ## Software Versions
 - The project was written in Java 14
+- The site should work in any modern browser

 ## How to open and run the project
 Clone the repo with the tag 'cw6' to a workspace of SpringToolsSuite